-In sensory play, children aren’t simply splashing water, molding playdough, or digging in dirt, they’re learning a multitude of things.
+In sensory play, children aren’t simply splashing water, moulding playdough, or digging in dirt, they’re learning a multitude of things.

 In sensory play children learn:

-- Cause and effect.
 For instance, if I stack this then it will create a pile.
-If I press down on it, it will become flat.
+When I press down on it, it will become flat.
 If I pour water, sand will become wet.
 If I fill up a container past its rim, the contents will spill over.
 Really the causal learning is endless!

-- Mathematical reasoning.
-If I take 250ml of water and pour it into a 500ml bottle at first, I will think the quantity has changed based on the size of container.
+If I take 250ml of water and pour it into a 500ml bottle at first, I will think the quantity has changed based on the size of the container.
 But with enough experience, I will slowly learn that the quantity remains the same.